 The most common symptoms of nasal and sinus cancer are:

-- a persistent blocked nose, which usually only affects 1 side
+- a blocked nose that does not go away and usually only affects 1 side

 - a decreased sense of smell